docpad-archive/documentation/core/events.html.md

 		opts.content = content.toUpperCase() # your conversion to be saved
 ```

 ### `renderDocument`
 Called per document, after all the extensions have been rendered.

-Used to perform transformations to the entire document.
+Use to perform transformations to the entire document.

 Options:
 - `extension` the resulted extension for our document
 - `templateData` the template data that we will use for this document's rendering
 - `file` the model instance for the document we are rendering